mhafez1978/node-to-do-api/README.md

 - http post to add new task
 - http delete to delete task by id
 - http patch to update a task by id

+# How to use this repo
+- Clone my repo to your machine, or download the zip
+- Open in your favorite Code IDE editor ( I use VSCODE )
+- run: npm install to install all code prerequisite dependenices
+- run: npm run dev to start app/server